CleverTap/clevertap-react-native/docs/iospushtemplates.md

-# Push Templates by CleverTap
+# iOS Push Templates integration with React Native

-CleverTap Push Templates SDK helps you engage with your users using fancy push notification templates built specifically to work with [CleverTap](https://www.clevertap.com).
+CleverTap Push Templates SDK helps you engage with your users using fancy push notification templates built specifically to work with [CleverTap](https://eu1.dashboard.clevertap.com/login.html).

 # Table of contents